 On the other hand, there could be somebody else who has had some missteps over the years, who has a high debt ratio on their credit cards, who still owes 15 grand on their newest car, or maybe that has even declared bankruptcy a few years ago.
 Maybe there are some nagging student loans, an old cable bill that went to collections, and so on and so forth.

 - No credit score: This is someone, as described above, who hasn’t needed to use the types of financial tools that one would typically use to build up a credit score.
 It’s not that they have a bad score or they’ve made mistakes.
-The issue is simply that there’s a lack of information with which to work.
+The issue is simply that there’s a lack of lending history with which to calculate a score.

 - A bad score: This is someone who has too much debt, too low of an income, has forgotten to make some payments on time or has had some missteps over the years.

-Lenders may look at both people and determine that despite one person having no credit (yet having been responsible with money for their entire life), that the person with bad credit is easier to lend to since at least they know what they’re getting into.
-They can calculate the risks of a bad credit mortgage easier than they can calculate the risk of somebody who has no credit history.
+Lenders may look at both people and determine that despite one person having no credit (yet having been responsible with money for their entire life), the other person with bad credit is less of a risk — as a lending history, albeit a poor one, is known.

 Nontraditional credit refers to the types of reliable payments a person has made that don’t show up on their credit score, for example, things like rent payments, utilities, and other bills that may hurt your credit score if they end up going to a collections agency, but won’t help establish credit when you’re paying them on time.